-The target audience is one of the key factors taken into consideration for a design.
-The design spells out how unique a website can be, and it is a factor for enjoyable user experience.
+The target audience is one of the key factors taken into consideration for the design.
+The design spells out how unique a website can be, and it is a factor for an enjoyable user experience.
 To create a good impression on a user, the web design must be fascinating.

 Research has revealed that consumers judge a product within 90 seconds of interaction, and 62% – 90% of them are based on the color.

 - Adobe Photoshop